Aardy-Bond/Aardy-Bond/README.md

 Storacha Skeleton Vault is a decentralized file storage application built for the **Storacha Halloween Hackathon 2024**.
 The project leverages **Storacha's blazing-fast decentralized storage** and **Ethereum Sepolia testnet** for secure, verifiable access control.
 Inspired by the Halloween theme, the spooky-themed interface allows users to upload their "skeletons" (files) securely into decentralized storage, accessible only through proper permissions granted via Ethereum smart contracts.

+Storacha is the backbone of the **Storacha Skeleton Vault**, providing a decentralized, resilient, and high-speed storage solution that fits perfectly with the project’s Halloween-inspired theme of securely storing files (or "skeletons") beyond traditional means.
+Here’s a breakdown of how Storacha is used and highlighted within the project:

+### Key Uses of Storacha in the Project

+1. **Decentralized File Storage**: Storacha’s decentralized network handles the actual storage of uploaded files, ensuring they are encrypted, safely distributed, and always retrievable.
+When users upload their files, Storacha processes these files by assigning unique, immutable identifiers, making it possible to retrieve them securely whenever needed.

+2. **Data Resilience and Security**: Storacha’s infrastructure is designed to keep files safe from both central server failures and unauthorized access.
+This aligns with the spooky, “untouchable” theme of storing skeletons safely, ensuring that files aren’t only secure but also resistant to deletion or modification by unauthorized users.

+3. **Integration with Ethereum for Access Control**: By combining Storacha with Ethereum smart contracts, users control who can access each file directly from the blockchain.
+The Storacha platform works seamlessly with the **MetaMask wallet** for authentication, enabling users to authorize and restrict access based on permissions set in the Ethereum Sepolia testnet.

+4. **Halloween-Themed Storage Interface**: Storacha’s decentralized storage adds depth to the Halloween theme by offering fast, decentralized “skeleton” storage, where users can store their files confidently in a spooky, reliable storage network, highlighted through a hauntingly simple interface built with **HTML, CSS, and JavaScript**.

+### Highlighted Storacha Advantages

+Storacha’s **speed, security, and verifiability** make it the perfect solution for a decentralized storage project focused on user-controlled access.
+By leveraging Storacha, this project emphasizes Storacha's hot storage capabilities and compatibility with Ethereum blockchain interactions, showcasing it as a powerful tool for secure, user-friendly decentralized applications.

 ## Features

 - **Decentralized Storage**: Files are stored securely using Storacha’s Web3 storage network.